Usmanfawad/Financial-software-Python-/README.md

   * Refresh accounts.

 ## Instructions
-You will have to run the "main.py" file for the software to run.
+You will have to run the "main.py" file for the software to execute.

 ## Contributing